Installation & Set Up

 // Continue with the script...

-When your application return a response back to the client you can setup the result of the transaction like the HTTP code:
+When your application return a response back to the client you can setup the result of the transaction using the HTTP code:

 $inspector->transaction()->setResult(200);